noahgolmant/label-tiles/README.md

 # Annotate geospatial data with tile servers

 AnnoTile is a small tool to annotate bounding boxes for geospatial datasets.
 It decouples labeling from data storage, since you can label any raster dataset that can be served by an [XYZ tile server](https://en.wikipedia.org/wiki/Tiled_web_map).

 You can draw bounding boxes on tiles and export labels as GeoJSON, GeoParquet, or COCO JSON annotation format.
 You can also download the underlying tile images for ML training and inference.
 This is built with React + FastAPI + MapLibre.

 Exported data is compatible with standard computer vision and ML frameworks like `pytorch` and `ultralytics`.
 See the example in [`examples/dataloader.py`](examples/dataloader.py) for how to load the COCO annotation output in PyTorch.

 ![AnnoTile Demo](assets/annotile-demo.gif)

-It is quite minimal in scope.
-Some benefits of this tool are:
-- (aforementioned) decoupling from data storage.
-This helps collaboration: pass a config to a colleague and ask them to label another bbox on their local instance.
-- ML/analysis-ready export formats.
-(It's also probably easy to ask Claude to modify this to support more formats if you'd like.)

-Things this tool doesn't try to be good at:
-- Advanced QA/QC workflows
-- Complex attribute tagging

-Areas where this could be improved (feel free to contribute!):
-- Shared config setup for multiple users to annotate in parallel from the same deployment
-- More export formats
-- Pixel-level annotation

 ## Features